John Gilbert (baseball)

-John G. Gilbert (January 8, 1864 – November 12, 1903) was a Major League Baseball shortstop.
+John G. Gilbert (January 8, 1864 – November 12, 1903) was an American Major League Baseball shortstop.
 He played in two games for the Pittsburgh Alleghenys, both on June 23, 1890.
 He started both ends of a doubleheader against the Philadelphia Phillies, collecting eight at bats without a hit.
 His brother Harry H. Gilbert was his teammate on that team.
 The Pittsburgh Alleghenies later became the Pittsburgh Pirates.